Team-Estonia/ITS121-1L-Project/README.md

 # ITS121-1L Website Design Project - Team Estonia
 Hello and welcome!
 We are Team Estonia and this is our ITS121-1L Website Design Project for 2nd Term A.Y.
 2024-2025.
-The team consists of:
+The team consists of: Terence Arevalo, Danika Giron, Steven John Macabebe, and Natalia Sabina Mendoza.
-Arevalo, Terence
-Giron, Danika
-Macabebe, Steven John
-Mendoza, Natalia Sabina

 Our client is Chef Janno's, a restaurant based in San Pedro, Laguna.
 We were tasked in creating a website for Chef Janno's showcasing their menu, information about them, pictures, etc.